dgreenberg330/routine-control/midday.md

 Sat: museums & exhibitions
 Sun: sports

 GLOBAL PREFERENCES: Home base: Williamsburg.
 Brooklyn and Manhattan are in range.
-Flag anything in Queens, the Bronx, Staten Island, or NJ.
+Queens, the Bronx, Staten Island, or NJ are fine if big enough event.
 Max 5 picks per message, best first.
 Number each pick and list: who/what (all caps) - date — venue.
 Include whitespace between each pick.
 ★ = watchlist hit.
 Never invent lineups, dates, or prices.